 At 314 meters Tallinn TV Tower is the tallest structure in the country, providing wide views to the city and the surroundings.
 You can also try “Walking on the Edge”, which allows you to walk outside on the top of the tower – an activity for those more adventurous!
 We were supposed to try it, but unfortunately, it was cancelled because of the sudden snowfall and dangerous conditions.
 I would definitely go and check it out the next time.
 Here, you can get fast-lane tickets to visit the tower.

 Helsinki and Tallinn are connected by the frequent ferry service, that allows for day trips to each of the cities.
 Helsinki is a great city for a one or two-day stop, and there is a lot to do in Helsinki in winter, including famous Finnish saunas and ice swimming.
 Check out a day ferry trip from Tallinn to Helsinki here.

 Tip for a smoother Tallinn sightseeing – Tallinn Card

-If you want to make the most of your stay in Tallinn and save some money on the sights, good idea is to get a Tallinn Card.
-It allows you a free entry to most of the local museums and attractions, providing discounts to restaurants, shops and activities and free public transport.
+If you want to make the most of your stay in Tallinn and save some money on the sights, a good idea is to get a Tallinn Card.
+It allows you free entry to most of the local museums and attractions, providing discounts to restaurants, shops, and activities and free public transport.
 It’s very convenient and can help you save some money.
 You can choose between 24h, 48h or 72h Tallin Card or Tallinn Card PLUS.
 For more information visit Tallinn tourist office website.